-We have a short sunrise walk, come back to the camp have breakfast and start poling down the stream heading to the mekoro station.
-We drive back to Maun arriving during lunch time.
-We have free time until late afternoon and we have an opportunity to try the optional scenic flight over the Okavango delta.B
+We have a short sunrise walk, come back to the camp, have breakfast and start punting downstream, heading to the mekoro station.
+We drive back to Maun, arriving during lunch time.
+We have free time until late afternoon and we have an opportunity to try the optional scenic flight over the Okavango Delta.

 Day 5 & 6 Moremi Game Reserve

-Shortly after breakfast we head to Moremi game reserve on our open 4WD for fantastic game viewing.
-We have two days to explore the former hunting ground of Batswana tribe and enjoy the game viewing.
-Our camp uses renewable energy which runs on certain time, make sure all batteries are charged before we leave Maun.
-We return to Maun on the afternoon of day 7 for the last night before heading to the pans.
-BLD
+Shortly after breakfast we head to Moremi Game Reserve on our open 4WD for fantastic game viewing.
+We have two days to explore the former hunting ground of the Batswana tribe and enjoy the game viewing.
+Our camp uses renewable energy, so make sure all batteries are charged before we leave Maun.
+We return to Maun on the afternoon of Day 7 for the last night, before heading to the pans.

 Day 7 Maun

 We have an early breakfast and start game viewing through Khwai private concession.
-We make lunch stop along the way and after lunch we head back to Maun.
+We make a stop for lunch along the way and after lunch we head back to Maun.
 We have a free afternoon to refresh and relax.
 Dinner at own expense.
-BL

 Day 8 Makgadikgadi Salt Pan

-The largest remaining salt shimmering salt pans of Makgadikgadi appears as glaring white and endless plain.
-The pans attract hundreds of zebras, wildebeests and different bird species in the wet season.
-We visit the pans for the sunset walk and return to the lodge for dinner.
-(1 x B, 1 x L)
+The largest remaining shimmering salt pans of Makgadikgadi appear as glaring white and endless plain.
+The pans attract hundreds of zebra, wildebeest and different bird species in the wet season.
+We visit the pans for a sunset walk and return to the lodge for dinner.

 Day 9&10 Chobe National Park

-Chobe River divides Botswana and the Zambezi region, former Caprivi Strip.
+Chobe River divides Botswana and the Zambezi region at the former Caprivi Strip.
 The river is our focus point as all our activities are based on it.
-Our lodge is located on the bank of the river attracting large heads of elephants and other animals.
-We have one sunrise open 4WD safari and one sunset boat safari through Chobe River.
-(2 x B)
+Our lodge is located on the bank of the river, attracting large herds of elephant and other animals.
+We have one sunrise open 4WD safari and one sunset boat safari through Chobe River

 Day 11&12 Victoria Falls – Zimbabwe

 We leave Botswana and cross to Zimbabwe.
-We visit Mosi oa Tunya (The smoke that thunders), the Victoria Falls.
-One of the 7 natural wonders of the world.
-We have the following day to venture into local activities (own expense) including bungee jump, rhino walk, or lion cubs walk.
-(2 x B)
+We visit Mosi oa Tunya (the smoke that thunders), the Victoria Falls, and one of the seven natural wonders of the world.
+We have the following day to venture into local activities (own expense) including bungee jumping, a rhino walk, or a lion cubs walk.